The questions caught me off guard. He asked me if I was whole. How I knew. When I got there. What it felt like. Who decides I’m there.

 Being whole doesn’t mean I don’t hurt, that I’m never petty, never feel needy.
 Being whole doesn’t mean I don’t have things to work on.
 It’s almost the opposite.
 Since part of being whole is accepting who I am, it means also accepting I have room to grow.
 I’m not perfect, never will be, but I’m happy with who I am, with the understanding that I’ll keep moving forward and growing.
 I accept myself, flaws and all, and am empowered to become my best self.
-I had no hope things would get better, that I could get better.

 I won’t always get it right; I don’t always get it right.
-But I won’t beat myself up when I stumble, nor waste time and energy on regret.
+But I don’t beat myself up when I stumble, nor do I waste time and energy on regret.
 My choices are my choices.
 I don’t need anyone to tell me who I am.
 I like attention, probably still a little too much, and validation.
 But I can find contentment despite.
 I am worthy regardless of what anyone thinks about me… even if no one likes my Facebook and Instagram posts… but feel free to check me out and follow…

 Being whole is both about how I am within myself, and how I interact with the world.

 I’m not defined by any role or relationship.
 Obviously, being a mom plays a huge part in the shape of my days, my choices, my actions.
 But being Mom doesn’t define me.